tsonika/intro-ngs-manuals/docs/modules/btp-module-velvet/velvet.md

 Nearly all mates are compressed with no stretched mates and very few happy mates.

+!!! note "Question"
     What is the mean and standard deviation of the insert size reported under the Libraries tab?

+!!! success ""
+    ???
+"Answer"
         Mean: 350 bp SD: 35 bp

+!!! note "Question"
     Look at the actual distribution of insert sizes for this library.
 Can you explain where there is a difference between the mean and SD reported in those two places?

+!!! success ""
+    ???
+"Answer"
         We specified `-ins_length 350` to the `velvetg` command.
 Velvet uses this value, in the AMOS message file that it outputs, rather than its own estimate.

 You can get AMOS to re-estimate the mean and SD of insert sizes using intra-contig pairs.
 First, close Hawkeye and then run the following